Hypothesis Testing for Topological Data Analysis: Examples

+We will now describe the simulation procedure.
+First we fixed a $\sigma \in \{0, 0.01, 0.02, 0.03, 0.04, 0.05\}$.
+Then we constructed 100 sets of 10 point clouds with each of the 10 point clouds consisting of $50$ i.i.d. points drawn from $\mu_K(\sigma)$.
+Similarly, we created 100 sets of 10 point clouds drawn using $\mu_M(\sigma)$.
+We then constructed the persistence diagrams in dimension $1$ for each of these 2000 point clouds via a Rips filtration (as described in \ref{subsec:DistPers}) and labelled each with either $K$ or $M$ depending on whether the point cloud was drawn using $\mu_K(\sigma)$ or $\mu_M(\sigma)$.
+These persistence diagrams were effectively summaries of the changes in the space of non-contractible loops as we considered the union of balls around each of the points in the point cloud as we increased the radius.

+We then took $10$ persistence diagrams labelled with $K$ and $10$ persistence diagrams labelled with $M$.
+We then computed the corresponding $Z$ from Algorithm \ref{alg:true}, repeating the algorithm with the different joint loss functions $F_{(1,1)}, F_{(1,2)},F_{(2,1)},F_{(2,2)},F_{(\infty,1)}$ and $F_{(\infty,2)}$.
+Here, for each random labelling $L$, the joint loss functions are

+Using the set of $100$ values of $Z$ for the different simulations we estimated the power of the permutation test under these different joint loss functions and cutoffs of $\alpha=0.005, 0.01, 0.05$ and $0.1$.
+For a fixed $\sigma$, joint loss function and $\alpha$ we counted the number of corresponding $Z$ such that $Z<\alpha$

+We ran this simulation for $\sigma=0, 0.01, 0.02, 0.03, 0.04$ and $0.05$.
+The results are tabulated in Figure \ref{fig:power}.
+Each figure corresponds to a different loss function and the different colours correspond to different levels of $\alpha$.
 As would be expected the ability to distinguish the two sets of diagrams increases as the sets are further apart and as the number of points in the point cloud increases.

+An important observation is that the power varies amongst the different loss functions.
+In particular the loss functions using the bottleneck distance ($F_{(\infty, 1)}$ and $F_{(\infty, 2)}$) do much worse.